omarmouqat/LaravelMessagerieApp/README.md

-# Gmail App Laravel
+# Messagerie App Laravel

 This is a messaging application built with Laravel.
 It allows users to create accounts, log in, and connect with others by sending and receiving messages.
-The app includes features such as user authentication, protected routes, and profile management.
+The app includes features such as user authentication, protected routes, CSRF protection, and profile management.

 ## Features